Skip to content

 2. Node State Machine

-File: src/cluster/membership.rs
+File: src/domain/cluster/membership.rs

 Each node in the cluster transitions through the following states: